 The beginning underwater scene and the callback at the end were clever.
 I almost missed it, glad I didn’t.

 It’s a roller coaster ride.
 If you like roller coasters, it’s going to be one of your favorite roller coasters.
-And I don’t mean that in the Scorsese underhanded way, I mean that in high regards since this movie has such a mastery of momentum.
-A concept that is paramount to roller coaster design.
+And I don’t mean that in the Scorsese underhanded way, I mean that in high regards since this movie has such a mastery of momentum - a concept that is paramount to roller coaster design.

 If you’re a turbo gun dude, you’ll see some interesting stuff in here but it’s not the focus like John Wick.
-The smelling-distance pistol play is better than I can ever remember seeing before, though.
+The smelling-distance pistol play is better than I can remember seeing before, though.

 It’s a must watch.
 And it’s on Netflix.
 Did I mention that yet?
 It’s a fucking Netflix original.
-I know the running joke is that Netflix will greenlight anything but couple this with Triple Frontier, Close, and other tactical in-house productions, the site is making a real run at taking the action monopoly away from Hollywood.
+I know the running joke is that they will greenlight anything but couple this with Triple Frontier, Close, and other tactical in-house productions, the site is making a real run at taking the action monopoly away from Hollywood.

 Extraction, watch it.
 You’ll be bummed you didn’t.